ge00rg/website/README.md

 `layout` should always be set to 'research_project'.
 The `title` is obviously the title of the project and determines the heading and name of the page. `permalink` determines what the url of the project site is going to be.
 Please always incluse `/research/` in front of whatever name you chose (and chose a unique name!) in oder to avoid several sites getting the same url (in which case only one of them will exist).

 By default, a project will be displayed under the "Current Projects" section, unless all of its authors (see below) are Alumni (see [Team](#team)), in which case they will appear under "Past Projects".
 Setting `force_current_projects` to `"true"` (**the quotation marks are mandatory!**) will make it appear under "Current Projects" regardless of the former, and setting `force_past_projects` to `"true"` will make it appear under "Past Projects" regardless of the latter.
+These flags are optional and only do something if set to true (setting them to false has the same effect as setting them to anything else except true.

 `image` holds the name of the image displayed with the project.
 All project images should be placed in the `assets/img/research` folder.
+If no image is provided the emergency-image specified in `_config.yml` will be used.

 `authors` is a list of authors that work on the project. **These names should exactly correspond with the `title` entry of a file in the `_members` folder**, or in other words, exactly match a name of a member of the group as used on the team page.
+If an author is Alumni, his/her link will go to the Alumni-section of the members page.
+If an author is external, i.e. the name does not appear in any of the files in `_members`, the link will no go anywhere by default.
+Optionally, `_data/external_researchers.json` contains a dictionary that maps names to URLs.
+If you want an external researcher's name to link to his/her page, create an entry `"NAME": "URL"` for them there.

 The markdown contains a description of the project.
 You can use all markup-features in order to format your research-page to you liking.

 To create a new project, just create a new file with this structure in the `_research/` folder.

-### Navigation Categories (Research Headings)

-To change the research project categories 'Inhibition', 'Plasticity' and 'Behavior', edit  the `headings` entry of `pages/1_research.md`.
-Do not forget the whitespace before the '-'!
-Note that this is a far reaching change as you then have to also change the parents of all research projects to reflect the change you made here.

 <a name="team"></a>
 ## 5. Team

-### Member Entries
+### Member Pages

 For each team member there is a file in `_members`.
 All of these have a YAML header that looks like this: